 Several years ago, I received a letter from Lt.
 James McCraney, who was Doug’s friend in Vietnam.
-On the day Doug was killed, James was also a part of the same mission.
+On the day Doug was KIA, the Lt. had also been part of the same mission.

 Later, I spoke with Lt.
 McCraney by phone.
-It was emotional, but it was good for both of us to talk about Doug.
-I respect James and admire him for the courage it took to contact me and share his story.
+It was emotional, but it was good for both of us to talk about Doug, and I respect Lt.
+McCraney for the courage it took to contact me.
 There were some things he couldn't share, but it was an important beginning.
-He told me some day, maybe he would be able to tell me more.
+He said some day, maybe he would be able to tell me more.

 Time passed and we stayed in contact through occasional emails.
 Then I received another letter that touched me deeply.
 It was as difficult for me to read as I know it was for him to write.

 I am ready to tell you as much as I can remember about my short time with Doug.
 As I have mentioned to you before, I was a brand new 2nd Lt., not two months out of Officer Training.
 I was flown out to a remote firebase on the edge of a small, rice-growing, and very poor village.
 This firebase was so small that I can't even remember the name of it.

 As I made my way from the landing zone, (which was in the middle of a road), I saw a couple of guys walking toward me.
 One was the guy that I was to be replacing, and the other was Doc Kempf.
-Both had big smiles -- one was about to go home, and the other just seemed genuinely glad to meet me.
+Both had big smiles -- one was about to go home, the other just seemed genuinely glad to meet me.

 I was asking him about being in country and where all he had been He stated that the infantry had been south in the area called Pineapple -- this is the Mekong Delta.
 All were glad to get out of there, since it is wet and muddy most of the time.
 It was the rainy season when I hit Nam and it would rain until November or December.